yuchen-sh/yuchen-sh.github.io/index.md

 * \[05.2023\] Glad to serve as Associate Editor of IEEE Transactions on Green Communications and Networking, and please feel free to submit your work [here](https://www.comsoc.org/publications/journals/ieee-tgcn). -->

-**<font color='red'>I am looking for multiple Ph.D./M.S./Undergraduate students and Research Interns to work in the area of network intelligence, digital twins, generative AI and ML (in Fall 2023/2024, Spring 2024).</font>**
+**<font color='red'>I am looking for Postdoc Researcher/Ph.D./M.S./Undergraduate students to work in the area of network intelligence, generative AI, digital twins, security and privacy (in Fall 2024, Spring/Fall 2025).</font>**

 <!-- Full financial support will be offered in the form of teaching assistantship or research assistantship. -->